 Director of Baseball Operations

-Matt Florer begins his first season on the LMU coaching staff in 2015, serving as the Director of Baseball Operations.
-Florer, who finished his playing career as a Lion in 2013, threw only the second no-hitter in LMU history on April 23, 2013 against Cal State Northridge.
+Matt Florer begins his second season on the LMU coaching staff in 2016, serving as the Director of Baseball Operations.
+Florer, who finished his playing career as a Lion in 2013, appeared in more than 70 games over his tenure and threw only the second no-hitter in LMU history on April 23, 2013 against Cal State Northridge.